 Regular mammograms and breast examination help with early detection of breast cancer, which improves outcomes and quality of life.

 We would like your visit to our Breast Clinic to be comfortable, friendly and informative.
 Please ask questions of any staff member.
 Our staff are very happy to answer your questions.

-Your images will be read within an hour by two doctors who will decide whether any further investigations are necessary.
-If the results are normal, you will be given the results verbally and in writing by the breast care nurse or breast physician, and we will recommend the time for your next mammogram.
+Your images will be read by two doctors who will decide whether any further investigations are necessary.
+If the results are normal, you will be given the results verbally by the breast physician, and we will recommend the time for your next mammogram.
 We will send your GP or doctor full details of your results.